aziis98/website-2023/src/pages/articles/js-framework-from-scratch.md

     This is the is rarely done directly in JS (even though this is a very general pattern and can some time the view can use a JS framework on its own) but there are many libraries like GTK or Java Swing that use it.

     In our case applying this pattern would mean extracting all state to a global* object and have all event listeners call functions separated in a "controllers" file.
 Then each controller takes the model and updates it accordingly.
 Then the view layer reads the model and updates the view accordingly often by using something called single or double-binding with the model.

 - **Reactive Programming**

+    First there are actually two kinds of reactive programming "paradigms".
+The reactive streams model and the dependency graph model.

+    Using the first technique we describe our application as streams of values.
+For example instead of registering events on a button we get an event stream of click events from a button and manipulate that with pure transformations to generate our final view.

+    ```js
+    // A counter application
+    const $incrementBtn = ...
+    const $decrementBtn = ...
-    ...
+    const $decrementValue = ...

+    const increments = Observable.of($incrementBtn, 'click')
+    const decrements = Observable.of($decrementBtn, 'click')

+    // Observable Pseudocode
+    Observable
+        .merge(increments.map(() => +1), decrements.map(() => -1))
+        .reduce((acc, delta) => acc + delta)
+        .map(v => $decrementValue.textContent = v)
+    ```

+    [...]

 - **Immediate Rendering**